nopehax/working_on_pc_rosterbot/README.md

 6_slots_per_week.py is for the new month; cos they won't allow you to book more than 6 slots. the script will book AM Monday to Saturday AM slots only. eroster.py will just help to chope slots as they are released

-Mr Wong told us when they are gonna release the slots for July So I ran the bot on the actual day and it didn't work.
+Mr W. told us when they are gonna release the slots for July So I ran the bot on the actual day and it didn't work.
 It's cos there are so many people that are accessing the website all at once that the servers are overloaded.
 Then when the bot is selecting the vc centre, it returns no element found exception cos it hasn't loaded yet, causing the bot to stop.
 The website even gave a 502 error at one point in time